 The Company has an agreement with a beverage vendor, which provides fountain beverage products and certain marketing support funding to the Company and its franchisees.
 This agreement requires minimum purchases of fountain syrup ("Syrup") by the Company and its franchisees at certain agreed upon prices until the total contractual gallon volume usage is reached.
 This agreement also provides for an annual advance to be paid to the Company based on the vendor's expectation of the Company's annual Syrup usage, which is amortized over actual usage during the year.
-The Company estimates future annual purchases to be approximately \$8,900 in 2017, \$9,200 in 2018 and \$10,400 per year during the following three years.
-Based on current pricing and the expected ratio of usage at Company-operated restaurants to franchised restaurants, our total beverage purchase requirements under the agreement is estimated to be approximately \$49,300 over the remaining life of the contract, which expires the later of reaching the minimum usage requirement or January 1, 2023.
+The Company estimates future annual purchases to be approximately \$9,800 in 2018, \$10,200 in 2019, \$10,900 in 2020 and \$400 in 2021.
+Based on current pricing and the expected ratio of usage at Company-operated restaurants to franchised restaurants, our total beverage purchase requirements under the agreement is estimated to be approximately \$31,300 over the remaining life of the contract, which expires the later of reaching the minimum usage requirement or January 1, 2023.

-Beverage purchases made by the Company under this agreement during 2016, 2015 and 2014 were \$12,839, \$15,720 and \$13,918, respectively.
-As of January 1, 2017, \$43 is due to the beverage vendor and is included in "Accounts payable," principally for annual estimated payments that exceeded usage, under this agreement.
+Beverage purchases made by the Company under this agreement during 2017, 2016 and 2015 were \$9,370, \$12,839 and \$15,720, respectively.
+As of December 31, 2017, \$2,082 is due to the beverage vendor and is included in "Accounts payable," principally for annual estimated payments that exceeded usage, under this agreement.